AElfProject/AElf/docs/resources/smart-contract-apis/genesis.md

 }
 ```

-Release a contract proposal which has been approved.
+Releases a contract proposal which has been approved.

 **Parameters:**

 ***ReleaseContractInput***

-- **proposal_id** - hash of a proposal
+- **proposal_id** - hash of the proposal
 - **proposed_contract_input_hash** - input hash of the proposed contract

 ### function ReleaseCodeCheckedContract